guiglass/LUXOR/questions and answers.md

   </p>

 - Q: Can Luxor be used with only an HMD and controllers?
-  - A: Yes, there is a basic locomotion system for animating the avatar's lower body when no feet or hip trackers are preset.
+  - Yes, there is a basic locomotion system for animating the avatar's lower body when no feet or hip trackers are preset.